slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Good advice is something a man gives when he is too old to set a bad example."
 -- La Rouchefoucauld*

-> *"#383.
-Every man hears only what he understands."
+> *"Every man hears only what he understands."
 -- Goethe*

 > *"The eye sees only what the mind is prepared to comprehend."
 -- Robertson Davies*

 > *"I’m no genius.
 I’m smart in spots—but I stay around those spots."
--- Tom Watson Sr., Founder of IBM*
+-- Tom Watson Sr.*

 > *"Pain plus reflection equals progress."
 -- Ray Dalio*